-In response to being questioned at the UN Committee on the Elimination of Racial Discrimination Review about the mass surveillance and detention procedures that are taking place against the Uyghurs in Xinjiang, the Deputy Director of the United Front Work Department's Xinjiang Bureau, Hu Lianhe, stated that "[t]here is no such thing as re-education centres in Xinjiang."
+In response to being questioned at the UN Committee on the Elimination of Racial Discrimination Review about the mass surveillance and detention procedures that are taking place against the Uyghurs in Xinjiang, the Deputy Director of the UFWD's Xinjiang Bureau, Hu Lianhe, stated that "[t]here is no such thing as re-education centres in Xinjiang."
 Rather, "criminals involved in minor offenses" were "assigned to vocational education and employment training centres."

-In 2019, China's Two State Council Information Office (SCIO), sometimes referred to as the External Propaganda Office, released white papers claiming that CCP policies and programs "remove the malignant tumor of terrorism and extremism that threatens people's lives and
+In 2019, China's State Council Information Office (SCIO), sometimes referred to as the External Propaganda Office, released white papers claiming that CCP policies and programs "remove the malignant tumor of terrorism and